 How did you discover Ten of Clubs?

 Harry - You guys popped up on our Instagram feed – a sign from the Gods!
 We checked out your website, liked what we saw and read, and dropped you a message.
 We had a chat and got on immediately.
-It’s a good collaboration.
+It’s a great collaboration.

 Harry - Tom is a black belt in karate.
 Genuinely.
 And he likes skateboarding.